cnyes/Mozi-Box/README.md

   id                    PRs id arrays that you want to patch.

 Options:
-  -h, --er            Display this er message
+  -h, --help            Display this er message
   -q, --quiet           Do not output any message
   -V, --version         Display this application version
       --ansi            Force ANSI output